Published on Brock University (http://www.brocku.ca)

 The faculty of the MA Program in Popular Culture Program at Brock University welcome you as a student.
 The Program is unique in Canada, and we are certain your experience here will be both rewarding and challenging.

 The Program takes an interdisciplinary approach to Popular Culture.
-This means that a variety of approaches are taken to the study of popular culture within the Program and thus that students have a wide variety of options for their research projects.
+This means that a variety of approaches to the study of popular culture are taken within the Program and thus that students have a wide variety of options for their research projects.
 Some may choose to study the formal features of popular texts, while others may focus on the contexts within which popular culture is consumed.
 Methodologies from both the Humanities and the Social Sciences will be taught and used in the Program.
 Methods range from textual analysis to ethnographic observation and participant interviews.

 The Program’s participating faculty are drawn from a number of different departments, but they all share the common view that the study of popular culture in its varied forms is a valuable and worthwhile scholarly endeavour that enables us to understand how societies, including our own, function and thrive.
 The forms of popular culture include cultural texts such as literature, television, film, radio, music, advertising, newspapers and magazines, and practices such as sport, rituals, fashion and fads.
 The study of popular culture in the Program involves analyzing these expressive forms as aesthetic objects whose meanings depend on and illuminate the social, historical and cultural contexts in which they are created, disseminated, interpreted and used.